dorukayhan/gestalt-grimoire/README.md

 Here's yet another chat command engine for Twitch.
 It exists solely because I couldn't be bothered to learn [advanced Nightbot sorcery](https://docs.nightbot.tv/commands/variableslist).

-<sup>It also makes for nice "I know JS of the Node variety!" cred.</sup>
+<sup>It also makes for nice "I know server-side JS!" cred.</sup>

 ## Usage

 Note that this thing's development is "it works on my machine"-driven and may or may not work on yours.
-Make sure you at least have [the latest Node.js Current](https://nodejs.org/dist/latest/) I guess?
+Make sure you at least have your favorite JS runtime's latest version, I guess?

 ### Installing and running

-1. `git clone git@github.com:dorukayhan/gestalt-grimoire.git && cd gestalt-grimoire && npm install`
+1. `git clone git@github.com:dorukayhan/gestalt-grimoire.git && cd gestalt-grimoire && git config diff.lockb.textconv bun && git config diff.lockb.binary true && bun install --frozen-lockfile`
+    - Or `npm install`, or `yarn install`, or whatever
 2. Create an account for the bot and make it a mod in your chat
 3. Follow the [Twurple bot example](https://twurple.js.org/docs/examples/chat/basic-bot.html)'s instructions to get an access token.
 Use `http://localhost` as the redirect URI, `chat:read+chat:edit+channel:moderate` as the scope, and `curl -X POST https://id.twitch.tv/oauth2/token?client_id=FILL_IN&client_secret=FILL_IN&code=YEP&grant_type=authorization_code&redirect_uri=http%3A%2F%2Flocalhost` for the part of the OAuth flow that requires leaving your browser
 4. Put the token in conf/tokens.json like so: